 There are many makes, manufactures and styles of composite doors on the market ranging from average quality to very good quality.
 Some composite doors are mass produced in three different sizes and shipped over to the UK in containers ready to be machined to the right size, have the glazing fitted and possibly sprayed to the desired colour.
 A frame is made for the door, a locking system is attached and there you have a door.
 The door can only be as good as the quality of materials used and the workmanship bringing it all together.
 Generally these are the lower cost composite doors that we tend to stay away from because we would rather fit a better standard of door.
 After all they are built to a budget.
 The cheaper composite doors however make doors more affordable though so there is a market for them.
 One thing we don’t like about these door slabs shipped over in mass quantities is that because they use three different sizes you could find that the one used for your door has had a fair amount of material removed form the sides to get the width you require, thus weakening it in the process and making it easier to fail if someone tries to break in.
 The core for these doors is generally foam which sounds a bit lightweight but actually it is not as bad as it sounds.

-Another way of making a door is the way Solidor, Rocal Endurance and the Solid Core composite doors use.
+The alternative way of building a door is the way the likes of Rocal Endurance, Solidors and Solid Core composite doors use.
 These are wooden cores cut to size so there is no weakening of the edges of the slab as the strength is consistent across the entire width and height of the door.
 Wood is heavier than foam so generally these doors are heavier so things like hinges need to be a consideration and a cheap hinge won’t do over time so a good quality strong hinge is required along with a frame strong enough to take the weight of the door.
 Because it is such a well made door and considered heavy duty compared to the light weight cheaper composites they almost always have better quality locks and cylinders too.
 All the doors mentioned so far use what is called a glazing cassette so the glass unit can be added towards the end of the build process and can even be changed down the line if one were to be broken by say a stone.
 In 15 years of dealing with doors we don’t come cross many broken glass units in doors to be honest.

-Another supplier we use called Rockdoor uses a different method altogether.
-They use a foam filled door with a carbon fibre frame in the slab and is made based upon the size required so you get the same strength around the edge of the slab on every door they make.
+Another composite door called the Rockdoor is built completely different from the timber doors.
+They use a foam filled door with a 10mm aluminium box section in the door slab and is made based upon the size required so you get the same strength around the edge of the slab on every door they make.
 Even though they are foam filled & having fitted over a thousand of these doors we have never come across one that has been broken into due to having a foam centre.
 Solidor like to make a point of the core of their doors being wood therefore harder to penetrate than a foam filled door but in the real world this isn’t really an issue.
 Where a Rockdoor is unique is in the fact that each glazing unit is built into the door as it is made and is integral to the door.
 The downside would be if the glass were to break but I have only come across one instance of this but it was shot at with a pellet rifle.
 A broken glass unit would mean a new slab would be required but it’s a non issue really.